 The Owner/Developer hereby acknowledges and agrees to indemnify and keep indemnified the Allottee/ Borrower towards any the compensation or loss if any paid by Allotee / Borrower(s) to the Bank due to non-adherence of construction schedule by the Owner/ Developer as specifically mentioned in Schedule – B.

-The Owner/ Developer agrees that in any event in which any refund becomes due and payable, under any agreement/arrangement executed/made between the Alottee /Borrower(s) the Owner/ Developer agrees not to pay any amount on any account to the Allotee/ Borrower(s) by way of refund or otherwise without the written consent of the Bank.
+The Owner/ Developer agrees that in any event in which any refund becomes due and payable, under any agreement/arrangement executed/made between the Allottee /Borrower(s) the Owner/ Developer agrees not to pay any amount on any account to the Allotee/ Borrower(s) by way of refund or otherwise without the written consent of the Bank.

-The Owner/ Developer undertakes and agrees that in case of any failure on the part of Owner/ Developer whatsoever to allot/ hand over the possession of the said Flat to the Allottee/ Borrower(s) as per allotment terms, the Owner / Developer shall immediately refund total money so received from the Allottee/ Borrower(s) and/ or from the Bank with interest to the Bank to the extent of its outstanding dues.
+The Owner/ Developer undertakes and agrees that in case of any failure on the part of Owner/ Developer whatsoever to allot/ hand over the possession of the said Flat to the Allottee/ Borrower(s) as per allotment terms, the Owner / Developer shall immediately refund total money so received from the Allottee/ Borrower(s) and/ or from the Bank to the Bank.

 The Owner /Developer and Allottee/ Borrower(s) hereby agrees;